lupyuen/nuttx-tinyemu/README.md

 ## NuttX VirtIO Driver

-TODO: Based on OpenAMP with MMIO
+NuttX VirtIO Driver is based on OpenAMP with MMIO.

 To create a VirtIO Queue for VirtIO Console: